zandi/ebpf-stack-pivot-detection/whitepaper.md

 ## Abstract

+The Linux kernel's eBPF subsystem is perfect for getting telemetry from the kernel to use for things such as exploit detection, but can eBPF be used for exploit prevention?
+The case of ROP using a stack pivot was examined.

 Many modern exploits use Return Oriented Programming (ROP) for their payload, and a common technique used in ROP payloads is a stack pivot.
 This paper demonstrates a novel technique for detecting and preventing exploits involving